oddbird/oddsite/content/2017/03/20/serializing-things.rst

    # deserialized_objects[i].object

 .. [#] You are keeping in mind that your *data model* and your Django *Models* aren't the same, right?
-Django models are persistence-layer mappings, that you can bolt some additional logic to.
+Django models are persistence-layer mappings that you can bolt some additional logic to.
 Your data model may be much more!

 .. _Celery: http://docs.celeryproject.org/en/latest/index.html